 - −PlasmaWave produces trace ozone

-Kitchen-specific verdict: The most cost-effective long-term choice for kitchens.
+Kitchen-specific verdict: The most cost-effective long-term choice for kitchens with the bonus of WiFi app control.
 The washable carbon filter is a genuine advantage in grease-heavy environments.
 Accept slightly slower odor removal in exchange for significantly lower operating costs.

 What We Like